Understanding the cost of packaging

 In summary, understanding the principle of economies of scale is essential in managing the cost of packaging.
 By increasing production volume, businesses can benefit from lower per unit costs, resulting in increased profitability.

-chart economics of scalepng
+chart economics of scale

 Source: cefBox